-The Hawai‘i Opioid Initiative (HOI) is a collaboration of public health, public safety, healthcare professionals, and community partners working together to address misuse and overdose related to opioids and other drugs.
-Started in 2017, the HOI has seven workgroups that meet regularly to implement the HOI strategic plan and promote system improvement by integrating substance use prevention and treatment within Hawaii’s healthcare system.
+The Hawaiʻi Opioid Initiative (HOI) is a collaboration of public health, public safety, healthcare professionals, and community partners working together to address opioid and other drug use, misuse, and overdose.
+The HOI started in 2017 and has eight workgroups that meet regularly to implement the HOI strategic plan and promote system improvement by integrating substance use prevention, treatment, recovery, and harm reduction within Hawaiʻi’s healthcare system.

 Pūpūkahi i holomua:

 The Hawai‘i Opioid Initiative Action Plan is a comprehensive strategy to aggressively counteract the increased abuse and misuse of opioids.
 The plan is designed to sustain a system-wide, coordinated and proactive response to not only opioids, but also methamphetamine and other prevalent drugs.